European Union legislative procedure: Consent procedure

 In the consent procedure (formerly assent procedure), the Council can adopt legislation based on a proposal by the European Commission after obtaining the consent of Parliament.
 Thus Parliament has the legal power to accept or reject any proposal but no legal mechanism exists for proposing amendments.
 Parliament has however provided for conciliation committee and a procedure for giving interim reports where it can address its concerns to the Council and threaten to withhold its consent unless its concerns are met.
 This applies to admission of members, methods of withdrawal, subsidiary general legal basis provision and combating discrimination.

+Incorporation into domestic law

+The domestic legal systems of Member States are mostly a legacy of different historical legislation each of which has to be adapted in order to play an essential role in ensuring the standards of European Union law are implemented effectively, and uniformly.
+Member States governments have a EU treaty obligation to amend their existing primary and secondary legislation in a way that is reasonably consistent and comprehensible to individuals and businesses in order to enforce EU legislation and directives consistently and reliably across all the various jurisdictions of each member state of the European Union in a timely manner.

 Non-legislative procedures

 Commission and Council acting alone

 Under this procedure the Council can adopt legal acts proposed by the Commission without requiring the opinion of Parliament.
 The procedure is used when setting the common external tariff (Article 31 (ex Article 26)) and for negotiating trade agreements under the EU's Common Commercial Policy (Article 207(3)).
 However, formally speaking these acts are not legislative acts.